minisuperfiles/JsPagerFile/README.md

-# jspagerfile
+# JsPagerFile
-jsPagerFile helps create a dynamic page with javaScript
+JsPagerFile helps create a dynamic page with javaScript